WizardLoop/BroadcastManager/.github/SECURITY.md

 # Security Policy

-If you discover a security vulnerability, please report it immediately by emailing your-email@example.com.
+If you discover a security vulnerability, please report it immediately by: https://wizardloop.t.me/

 Do not open a public issue for security problems.